 Who knows what else you might have done, might still do, might at this very moment be doing…

-What if, at age 19, at the threshold of life, you had wandered through an early English morning mist as a curious American undergraduate at Oxford, wearing your necessary 7-foot-long Oxford scarf (long enough to go twice around your neck and still trail behind you in the wind)…
+…if, at age 19, at the threshold of life, you had wandered through history (convinced that you were the first ever to do so), cycled along through an early English morning mist, a green American undergraduate at Oxford, wearing your necessary 7-foot-long Oxford scarf (long enough to go twice around your neck and still enough left over to trail behind you in the wind)…

 Get one.
 Put pressure on yourself.

 See how you’re going to turn out.

 Oxford undergraduate scarf (No. 2591).
 Dimensions: 17" wide.
 7 feet long.
 Distinguished, soft, thick, Irish wool tweed.

 Color: About two dozen different Browns, Blues, Sepias, Umbers, Oatmeals and even an odd Red here and there.

 Tell a friend!
 We'll send your friends the page and your message.

 Note: You and your friend's email addresses are only used once as a referral.
 We will not collect or store the email addresses.